jacobpierce/pico-8-font/README.md

 # pico-8-font
-Reproduction of the [PICO-8](http://www.lexaloffle.com/pico-8.php) font as TrueType and glyph.
+Faithful reproduction of the [PICO-8](http://www.lexaloffle.com/pico-8.php) font as TrueType and glyph.
+Both uppercase and lowercase letters appear as uppercase.

 ![install](pico-8-preview.gif)